 The Hut is in the grounds of a family home, just outside Iford, East Sussex, but feels nice and secluded.
 The South Downs are on the doorstep while the historic town of Lewes is a couple of miles up the road and the bright lights of Brighton are a 15-minute drive away.

-ARE MUDDY PAWS WELCOME?
-Most definitely.
+Very.
 The Hut is a real haven for dogs, with around three acres of enclosed land to explore.
 Look out for the flowerpot full of tennis balls and the bones laying around in the garden – it truly is a doggy heaven!

 Guests travelling with a four-legged friend will need to bring their own pet bedding and food but rest assured, you will have a fabulous time whatever the weather – and there’s no extra charge for dogs.

-There’s full power in the Hut but no running water – you’ll have to go to the nearby stable block for that.
-It’s also where you will find the kitchen area and eco-friendly bathroom, complete with shower, off-grid toilet (it’s not as scary as it sounds) and Scandinavian-style sauna.
+There’s full power in the Hut but no running water – you’ll have to go to the stable block for that.
+It’s also where you will find the kitchen and eco-friendly bathroom, complete with shower, off-grid toilet (it’s not as scary as it sounds) and Scandinavian-style sauna.

-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
 Oh yes.
 Wookie, the resident lurcher, is a very friendly girl who makes a great playmate.
 She loves human affection too and will often pop in to the Hut for a snuggle.
 That’s her pictured above, making herself at home on Ernie’s bed!

 The South Downs National Park is also easily accessible from the Hut and offers miles upon miles of walking opportunities.
 The city of Brighton is just seven miles away too, should you be in need of some beach action or a stroll around quirky shops.
 Dog owners should check out my Ruff Guide to Brighton & Hove here.

 Playing with Wookie for hours on end, the freedom to roam, the sights, sounds and smells of the countryside

 Cuddles with Wookie, the cosy feel of the hut, the sauna

 A night at the Hut starts from £60, including breakfast.
 For more information, check out the listing on Airbnb.